modmore/docs/en/01_Agenda/v1/07_FAQ.md

 ## Is the cron job required?

-If you use Feeds or recurring events, yes, the cron job is required for Agenda to work as expected.
+If you use Feeds or repeating events, yes, the cron job is required for Agenda to work as expected.

 If your server doesn't allow you to configure cron jobs, you can trigger it